 Open the Jupyter and JupyterLab UIs

-See Viewing and Accessing Component Gateway URLs to click Component Gateway links on the Cloud Console to open the Jupyter notebook and JupyterLab UIs running on the cluster's master node in your local browser.
+Click the Cloud Console Component Gateway links to open in your local browser the Jupyter notebook and JupyterLab UIs running on your cluster's master node.